CodedNexsus/EcoGUI-PAPER-/README.md

 - Make sure players can place items in the inventory
 - Check that the close button is clickable
 - Verify that items are being detected correctly

-## Support

-For issues, feature requests, or questions:
-- Create an issue on GitHub
-- Check the configuration files in `plugins/EcoGUI/`
-- Review the console logs for error messages

 ## License